LaurentOngaro/UEVaultManager/docs/source/configuration.rst

   use_threads = True
   ;timeout in second when scraping several assets in once.
 This value should not be too low to limit timeout issues and scraping cancellation. timeout_for_scraping = 30
   ;Number of grouped assets to scrap with one url.
-Since 2023-10-31 a value bigger than 75 will be refused by UE API scraped_assets_per_page = 75
+Since 2023-10-31 a value bigger than 75 COULD be refused by UE API scraped_assets_per_page = 75
   ;Set to True to re-open the last file at startup if no input file is given reopen_last_file = True